-A reduced Annual Allowance, called the Money Purchase Annual Allowance (MPAA) applies to those who flexibly access any defined contribution (DC) funds.
+A reduced Annual Allowance, called the Money Purchase Annual Allowance applies to those who flexibly access any defined contribution (DC) funds.
 The MPAA is £10,000 for the 2023/2024 tax year.
-It does not replace the standard Annual Allowance - it works alongside it so you may still be able to save up to £60,000 in total if you are paying into a defined benefit scheme too.
-You will not trigger the MPAA if you take your BRASS funds as part of your main scheme benefits.
+It doesn't replace the standard Annual Allowance - it works alongside it so you may still be able to save up to £60,000 in total if you are paying in to a defined benefit scheme too.
+You won't trigger the Money Purchase Annual Allowance if you take your BRASS funds as part of your main Fund benefits.

-Find out more about the Annual Allowance in our Read As You Need guide in the Resources section at https://member.railwayspensions.co.uk/.
+Find out more about the Annual Allowance in our Read As You Need guide in the Resources section at btppensions.co.uk.